 Check Your Barometer Before You Go

 Every angler looks at the weather forecast before they go fishing.
-If you are unsure if there is a storm brewing, check out your barometer before you leave.
+If you are unsure if a storm is brewing, check out your barometer before you leave.

-You can read more in-depth information about how barometric pressure affects fishing and tips to use pressure readings to improve your fishing chances.
+You can read more in-depth information about how barometric pressure affects fishing and tips for using pressure readings to improve your fishing chances.

 Have the Right Clothing

-First and foremost, you’re going to want to make sure you’re wearing the proper waterproof clothing when fishing in the rain.
-As long as the rain doesn’t intensify into something dangerous, you can fish through an entire rainfall.
+First and foremost, you will want to ensure you’re wearing the proper waterproof clothing when fishing in the rain.
+You can fish through an entire rainfall if the rain doesn’t intensify into something dangerous.
 A high-quality rain jacket, a rain hat, and a decent pair of waders or waterproof pants and shoes can make your life more comfortable.

-If you are new to wading, check out my article on wade fishing for beginners which includes lots of safety tips and the best gear to choose from.
+If you are new to wading, check out my article on wade fishing for beginners, which includes many safety tips and the best wading gear.

 Try Surface Baits

-Since the rain is disturbing the surface of the water, fish are looking up in anticipation.
-If you skim a topwater bait over the surface, you have a great chance of getting a fish to bite.
+Since the rain is disturbing the water’s surface, fish are looking up in anticipation.
+If you skim a topwater bait over the surface, you can get a fish to bite.
 Rain makes fish a bit more disoriented, so you have a chance of getting bites using a topwater even if it’s not the usual time of day or year when they feed on top.

 The fish are roaming in search of food, and an active topwater can easily attract their attention and cause them to strike.